 A: It does contain a higher amount of caffeine than typical Espresso, but it still can not compare to dark roast.

-Blonde Espresso is your best option for those who devour a kind of coffee with a complex taste, mild yet still caffeinated enough to keep your brain motivated.
+Blonde Espresso is your best option for those who devour a coffee with a complex taste, mild yet still caffeinated enough to keep your brain motivated.
 Its strength has confused many coffee heads, and you can only determine that after trying the coffee.
 Suppose anyone asks you, “Is blonde espresso stronger?” the final answer is that it is more potent than usual coffee.
-Are you ready to add a new, refreshing kind of Espresso to your daily coffee list?
+Are you ready to add a new, refreshing Espresso to your daily coffee list?